What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Poor, unclear, and insincere communication

-Last but not least, with bad leave management, the company cannot take care of the most vital part of the business – staff management.
+Finally, with bad leave management, the company cannot take care of the most vital part of the business – staff management.
 Clear communication during the leave request process is essential to avoid confusion and ensure that all employees are aware of their leave entitlements.
 And by that, there is chaos regarding the availability of leave days, who is going for a vacation, and when, or how many days there are left for each employee.

 In the muddy waters of poor communication, the insincere people thrive, who seek an advantage in the unclear environment.
 So there are employees who abuse the leave policy and others who suffer from a lack of leave days.